Our categories

 * Wet sanding allows for better sanding without heating or clogging

-Caution: you will need to make sure that this old painted background is of good quality, that it does not flake, and that it is compatible with the paint that you are going to apply on top.
+Caution: you need to make sure that the old paint base is of good quality, that it won't flake, and that it's compatible with the paint you're going to apply over it.
 If in doubt, scrape, sand and apply a primer.

 Is the support raw/bare*?

-a raw substrate is a bare material, for example, a body stripped or sanded down to the base: sheet metal
+a raw substrate is a bare material, e.g. bodywork stripped or sanded down to the base: sheet metal

 In general, all raw materials should not be painted without first being primed.